Details of all books written by James Nottingham

-The book addresses key issues such as the learning challenge, thinking skills and dynamic and fixed mindset during loving treatment - always following up specific suggestions for reflection in the staff group and activities to try out with the children.
+The book addresses key issues such as the learning challenge, thinking skills and mindsets within a nurturing environment - always following up specific suggestions for reflection in the staff group and activities to try out with the children.

 By James Nottingham and Jill Nottingham (2017)

 It is well known that feedback is one of the most powerful influences on student achievement.
 And yet 32% of the studies examined by Kluger and DeNisi (1996) show a negative effect on learning!
 This book shows you how to avoid all those negative factors so that the type, tone and quality of feedback are fruitful every time.

 This was a thought provoking read and one I will reference over and over again.
 The authors have created a thorough reference for all teachers working to make their feedback impact learning, not only student learning, but their own.
 This will be a valuable reference for educators for years to come.
 I think that this reaches beyond classroom walls and will also help administrators model feedback for teachers and make an impact on the growth of student achievement.

 The Learning Challenge describes the theory and practice of guiding students through the ‘Learning Pit’.
 It is a practical book filled with ideas for making lessons engaging, thought provoking and collaborative.